 She makes it clear that it’s the kind of job that needs the support of the other care workers and the support of a good company because when you’re on the road driving from house to house or at home living in with a client, you can feel alone, “and that’s where it’s important to know there’s always someone there for you,” she explains.
 “Trinity provides on-going support for carers and there is always someone there on the end of the phone to talk you through any problems.
 It’s all about communication and looking at how we work together as a team.”

-And because she’s been there, Hazel knows that by supporting the carers to do the best possible job possible, you are in turn supporting the clients.
+And because she’s been there, Hazel knows that by supporting the live-in and visiting carers to do the best possible job possible, you are in turn supporting the clients.
 And for Hazel that means noticing the details.

 “Putting in someone’s hearing aid properly so they can hold a conversation or just stopping for a chat is important – you might be the only person they see that day,” she says.
 “And that’s a privilege too.”